AryaShetty08/aryashetty08.github.io/coursePage.md

 ---
-layout: page
+layout: courseworks
-title: Welcome!
+title: Coursework
-subtitle: You can find more about projects I worked on as well as more info about me here!
+subtitle: Some of the classes I took at Rutgers for my majors!
+columns: 2
+permalink: /coursePage
 ---